Alfresco/docs-alfresco/content-services/latest/using/share/content/outside.md

 Each of these areas can be accessed wherever you are in Share, from the links at the top of the screen.

-The **My Files** and **Shared Files** areas are locations with Share, whereas the **Repository** is an overview of everything in your Alfresco Content Services system.
+The **My Files** and **Shared Files** areas are locations with Share, whereas the **Repository** is an overview of everything in your Content Services system.

 * **My Files**: This is an area that only you can access.
 No-one else can see the files here and every user has their own, unique **My Files** area.
 It's great for saving draft content to, removing the need for trying to remember where you saved it on your laptop, or was it saved to your mobile...
 * **Shared Files**: This area can be accessed by everyone in your organization.
 It's a great way to quickly share files with other users that's not ready to be uploaded to a site yet.
-* **Repository**: The area lets you view all Alfresco Content Services content you have access to - all the sites, all the system files, everything is available here.
+* **Repository**: The area lets you view all Content Services content you have access to - all the sites, all the system files, everything is available here.
 You can work just as you would in a site Document Library but here you have a higher view of everything that's available.
 It's also very handy for Alfresco administrators who want to work with system files.

 ## My Files